ClaireBenard/xai-r-tutorial/2023-02-03-cb-xai-r-tutorial.md

 from text to a series of features.
-In this case, we use [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) (term frequency inverse document frequency): a measure of how frequent the word is in a particular document, relative to how frequent it is across document.
+In this case, we use [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) (term frequency inverse document frequency): a measure of how frequent the word is in a particular document, relative to how frequent it is across documents.
-This helps lower the importance of terms that are very frequent in the corpus as they appear a lot across documents.
+This helps lower the importance of terms that are very frequent in the corpus.

 ``` r
 prep_text_rec <-